weidongli20/Blockchain-Tools/README.md

 * Once you save and use the network, double-check that it is selected and is connected.

-Now that you are connected to your blockchain, you will need to load a private key that you created and funded on the network.
+Now that you are connected to your blockchain, you will need to load a private key that you created and funded in Ganache.

 * On the left pane menu of MyCrypto, click on "View & Send".